Thewhyap/Unity-Visual-Novel/Documentation.md

 #### Special scenarios

 - If you want the dipslay name of the character to be nothing, simply use `""` as the `customName`.
-- Setting a dialogue `""` without setting a character will use the previously selected character.
+- Setting a dialogue without setting a character will use the previously selected character.
 - Actions persist through the lines until a `characterName` is set.

 #### Default values

 - It won't wait for the command (if there is one) to end before you can parse the next line.
 - Character is null.
-- Action is `talk()`.
 - layer = 0
 - setting a dialogue will replace the previous one